The Small Business, Enterprise and Employment Act is here

 Filing PSC information - 30 June 2016

 Companies are already keeping a ‘PSC register’ by this point.
-This information now needs to be filed with us on incorporation and updated when you submit later ‘confirmation statements’.
+This information now needs to be filed with us on incorporation and confirmed when you send your ‘confirmation statements’.

 It’s a criminal offence to not provide this information.
 If you discover you don’t have a PSC, or are still trying to identify one, there are forms you’ll need to file to confirm this.